 Independent officers of Parliament are public officials who have a special relationship to the Parliament.
 Most public servants work for and report to the Government, which is made up of the Premier and other ministers.
 Independent officers report to the whole of Parliament, rather than to the Government of the day.

 There is no standard definition of an independent officer of Parliament.
-The five officers in Victoria share that title, but the laws establishing them don’t provide a common definition.
+The six officers in Victoria share that title, but the laws establishing them don’t provide a common definition.
 However, many of them have several things in common, such as doing things to keep the Government accountable, and reporting directly to Parliament.

 Each of Victoria’s independent officers has a different area of responsibility.
 All but the Electoral Commissioner investigate matters of government activity or public interest as their main activity, while the Electoral Commissioner is an impartial overseer and organiser of Victoria’s elections.

-All five officers report on their findings and activities by tabling reports in Parliament.
+All six officers report on their findings and activities by tabling reports in Parliament.

 The Auditor-General conducts audits of public sector agencies to provide independent assurance to Parliament of their accountability and performance.
 The Auditor-General audits around 550 agencies including Parliament, government departments, public bodies, superannuation funds, health services, universities and other educational institutions, municipal councils, and water authorities.

 The Auditor-General conducts two different types of audits, financial and performance.
 Financial audits check that an organisation’s financial statements represent its situation accurately.
 Performance audits check that an organisation is achieving its goals, doing them well and doing them within the law.

 The Ombudsman conducts investigations into public sector agencies’ actions.
 While the Auditor-General looks at whether these agencies are achieving their goals, the Ombudsman looks at their conduct and performance.

 Some investigations start from the Ombudsman’s own ideas and some are in response to complaints.
 The Ombudsman can also investigate matters referred to them by one of the Houses of Parliament or by a parliamentary committee.